systopia/funding/docs/administration/installation.md

 ```

 This helps with debugging by showing a report about all API calls sent to CiviCRM and the corresponding results.
-The report can be found at `admin/reports/cmrfcalls`.
+The report can be found at `/admin/reports/cmrfcalls`.

 ## Synchronise User Roles

 CiviRemote will synchronise permissions that are set for a CiviCRM contact with the associated user in Drupal.
 For the funding framework, the roles **CiviRemote: CiviRemote User** and **CiviRemote: CiviRemote Funding** are used.
 During the synchronisation of user roles, these roles are automatically created in Drupal if they don't exist yet.
 Because of this, we create a test user, synchronise/create the roles and delete the user afterward.
 You can also create a regular user that you would need to create anyway.

-- Create a new Drupal user **Test User**.
+- Create a new Drupal user **Test User** (or use an existing one).
 - Open the associated CiviCRM Contact, scroll down in the summary page and edit the custom field set **RemoteContact Information**.
 Add the two roles **CiviRemote User** and **CiviRemote Funding**.
-- Open the user list of Drupal (`admin/people`) and select the test user you just created.
+- Open the user list of Drupal (`/admin/people`) and select the test user you just created.
 - Perform the action **CiviRemote: Match contacts** and afterwards **CiviRemote: Synchronise CiviRemote Roles**.

 You should now see the roles listed for **Test User**.